bethesirius/ChosunTruck/README.md

 ## Features
 * You can drive a vehicle without handling it yourself.
 * You can understand the principles of autonomous driving.
-* (Experimental) You can detect where other vehicles are.
+* (Experimental/Linux only) You can detect where other vehicles are.

 ## How To Run It
 ### Windows